 Here, you’ll learn everything you can about the design, mechanics, and history of planes, carts, buggies, and any other engine on wheels.

-You will also get to learn about the history of transport in St. Louis through various exhibits.
+You will also learn about the history of transport in St. Louis through various exhibits.
 Even better, you might get a chance to ride some of the carts here, giving you an experience of a lifetime.

 These engines and locomotives are part and parcel of St. Louis’s history and that of the larger Missouri.
 And for your love for locomotives, this will surely be breathtaking.